In Short

 Disagreements between directors of a company are common.
 If not resolved quickly, however, they can cause significant damage to a business.
 If one or more of the directors are also shareholders, dealing with the dispute can be more complex.
-Directors’ disputes can arise for many reasons, such as disagreements about the management of a business or the simple breakdown of a relationship.
+Directors’ disputes can arise for many reasons, such as disagreements about the management of a business, the direction and future of the business or it could be the simple breakdown of a relationship.
 This article will outline your options to deal with a director dispute and minimise the impact on your business.

 1. Negotiate and Mediate